Carbon emissions

 How we're doing

 Figure 1 shows the total reported scope 1 and scope 2 carbon emissions (emissions associated with energy consumption and fuels used on site and for business travel) for our UK and Ireland operations.
+This shows that our carbon emissions remain below the baseline for both our UK and Ireland operations.

 Figure 1: Stacked bar chart showing reported market-based scope 1 and scope 2 carbon emissions in tonnes CO2e for our UK and Ireland operations.
 See text description of figure 1 for a full description of the image.
 See full dataset for all data.
 Figure 1: Stacked bar chart showing reported market-based scope 1 and scope 2 carbon emissions in tonnes CO2e for our UK and Ireland operations

 Figure 2 shows the total reported scope 1 and scope 2 carbon emissions for our UK operations and monitors progress against our 2030 target.
+This shows that we’re achieving a reduction in line with the required rate of reduction to achieve our 2030 target.
+So far, we’ve reduced our emissions by 24% compared to a baseline year of 2020.

 Figure 2: Bar chart showing reported market-based scope 1 and scope 2 carbon emissions in tonnes CO2e for our UK operations.
 See full dataset for all data.
 Figure 2: Bar chart showing reported market-based scope 1 and scope 2 carbon emissions in tonnes CO2e for our UK operations